thompsizzle/cloud-infrastructures/AWS/EC2_hello_world/README.md

 ### Terraform output

-The console will output the public IP address of the EC2 instance after execution of `terraform apply`.
+The terminal will output the public IP address of the EC2 instance after execution of `terraform apply`.
 Copy the IP address and paste into browser to visit EC2 instance over the public internet.